Local/State Plan and Program Consistency

 - Adding one or more through lanes or an interchange.

 If VDOT determines that a comprehensive plan’s transportation plan is inconsistent with VTrans, the Six-Year Improvement Program, or route locations as noted above, VDOT must notify the Commonwealth Transportation Board of such inconsistency and the Board may take action to try and encourage consistency between the state plans and the local transportation plan, including removing funding from projects..

-In 2013, §33.1-12 (as of October 1, 2014, §33.2-214) was modified so that funds on a locally controlled highway project in a locality which has withdrawn from the state’s secondary system of highways (this refers to Arlington and Henrico counties), the Commonwealth Transportation Board due solely to the local transportation plan’s inconsistency with VTrans or the SYIP.
+In 2013, §33.1-12 (as of October 1, 2014, §33.2-214) was modified so that funds on a locally controlled highway project in a locality which has withdrawn from the state’s secondary system of highways (this refers to Arlington and Henrico Counties), the Commonwealth Transportation Board due solely to the local transportation plan’s inconsistency with VTrans or the SYIP.
 VDOT is still required to review these counties’ transportation plan revisions and notify the Commonwealth Transportation Board if the plans are inconsistent with state plans.

 If you have any questions or comments regarding Chapter 729, please submit these to email@example.com.